Nebraska bill would allow workers' comp to cover mental injuries

-On Nov.
-21, 2020, Roberto Silva Jr. opened fire inside a Sonic restaurant in Bellevue.
+Roberto Silva Jr. opened fire inside a Sonic restaurant in Bellevue on Nov.
+21, 2020.
 His rampage killed two people and left two others physically injured.

 Other employees were left to bear the emotional scars of having to witness the terror as it unfolded.